-4) Smart Card: Smart Card also known as an Integrated Circuit Card (ICC) is a plastic card about the size of debit and credit card, with an embedded microchip that can be loaded with data, used for electronic cash payments, they can be used to pay for many public transportation services, this has many benefits when the person goes to acquire health care facilities, they can be used as identification proof in many countries around the world and it can be periodically refreshed for additional use.
+4) Smart Card: ard also known as an Integrated Circuit Card (ICC) is a plastic card about the size of debit and credit card, with an embedded microchip that can be loaded with data, used for electronic cash payments, they can be used to pay for many public transportation services, this has many benefits when the person goes to acquire health care facilities, they can be used as identification proof in periodically refreshed for additional use.

-- 1. Electronic Funds Transfer (EFT) System,

-- 2. Cheques Truncation Payment System,
+- 1. Electronic Funds Transfer (EFT) System, - 2.
+Cheques Truncation Payment System,

-- 3. Mobile Banking,
+3. Mobile Banking,